 Many of the council's media releases and information bulletins will be intended for a general, local, public audience.
-In these cases the distribution of releases will be as follows:
+In these cases, the distribution of releases will be as follows:

-- 1. Internal stakeholders

-- 2. Publication on website

-- 3. Social media

-- 4. Direct email to local media distribution list
+- 1. Internal stakeholders, including all Members - 2.
+Publication on website - 3.
+Social media - 4.
+Direct email to local media distribution list